mabdimalik/data/suicide-attacks/read.md

 `district` | District where the attack took place `location` | Location of the attack, might not be exact.
 `latitude` | ACLEDs estimate of the location’s latitude.
-`longitude’ |  ACLEDs estimate of the location’s longitude.
+`longitude` |  ACLEDs estimate of the location’s longitude.
 `notes` | ACLEDs incident report.